jdcloudcom/en/documentation/Networking/Load-Balancer/Operation-Guide/Start-From-Here.md

 ### Listening protocol/port

-- Listening protocol: At present, the listening service is provided to HTTP, HTTPS and TCP protocol only.
+- Listening protocol: At present, the listening service is provided to HTTP, HTTPS, TCP and TLS protocol only.

 - Port: The load balancer instance is used for receiving the requested listening port and the instances of the same load balancer cannot be repeated.